HCP supports families to manage a wide range of questions, concerns, and services for their child with special health care needs through:

 Any child or youth can receive care at any specialty clinic location.
 There are no income or diagnosis restrictions to receive services.

 Children are not required to have insurance to attend a specialty clinic, but families may be responsible for out-of-pocket costs.
-Most services are free and no family is ever turned away because they are unable to pay.

 To attend a specialty clinic, ask your doctor for a referral.

 Patients requesting a copy of Medical Records can print the Authorization to Release Information From PDPHE Clinic Form, complete it and bring it to the Pueblo Department of Public Health and Environment.

 Patients requesting a copy of Medical Records to be sent to the PDPHE Clinic can print the Authorization to Release Information To PDPHE Clinic Form, complete it and bring it to the Pueblo Department of Public Health and Environment.

 How do I receive services?